baptistehamon/lsapy/docs/paper/paper.md

 ## Suitability Criteria

 The `SuitabilityCriteria` defines an individual criteria used in LSA.
-Its `func` property refers to the standardization function, while `indicator` specifies the associated the input data (\autoref{fig:lsapy}).
+Its `func` property refers to the standardization function, while `indicator` specifies the associated input data (\autoref{fig:lsapy}).
 The `weight` and `category` properties allow users to customise how each criteria is aggregated with others in the analysis. `is_computed` indicates whether the indicator already corresponds to suitability values and does not need further computation.
 Finally, the `compute()` method applies the standardization function to the given `indicator` to calculate the suitability score.

 ## Land Suitability Analysis